Parkhurst, Queensland: Geography

 The Parkhurst Industrial Estate is in the south-west of the suburb, while the residential land is in the west near the river and in the north-east of the suburb.
 Most of Parkhurst remains farmland, but Rockhampton's urban sprawl has led to further residential developments being established throughout Parkhurst including the Northridge, Rosedale, Paramount Park, Riverside and Edenbrook estates.

 The increasing population at Parkhurst and in areas further north such as Rockyview and Glendale has led to the construction of the Parkhurst Town Centre, a new shopping centre anchored by a Woolworths supermarket.
 Construction of the centre commenced in August 2015.
 Woolworths was the first store in open in the centre on 15 November 2016.

 The land near the river is prone to flooding.
 Rockhampton's water treatment facility is located near the river.

-Road infrastructure

-The Rockhampton-Yeppoon Road (as Yeppoon Road) runs along the south-eastern boundary.

 History

 The Glenmore Homestead is one of the earliest in the Rockhampton area, being established in the late 1850s.
 Land was opened up for settlement and small farms were established.

 Parkhurst Provisional School accepted its first enrolments on 11 June 1900.
-In 1909 it became Parkhurst State School.
+In 1909, it became Parkhurst State School.

+Historically within the Shire of Livingstone, on 1 July 1984, Parkhurst was transferred to the City of Rockhampton where Rochampton's new water treatment facility was being constructed.